2019 Legislative Session

 Additional bills we are supporting.

 Alternative to cremation (SHB 1162/ ESSB 5001– Concerning human remains): Allowing Alkaline hydrolysis or hydrolysis means the reduction of human remains to bone fragments and essential elements in a licensed hydrolysis facility using heat, pressure, water, and chemical agents.
-STATUS: House version – Referred to House Appropriations Committee on February 8, 2019.
-Senate version – Passed Floor on February 6, 2019 (yeas, 36; nays, 11; absent, 0; excused, 2) and scheduled for public hearing in the House Committee on Consumer Protection & Business on February 19, 2019 and executive session on February 20, 2019.
+STATUS: House bill – Did not pass out of fiscal committee.
+Senate bill – Passed Senate Floor on February 6, 2019 (yeas, 36; nays, 11; absent, 0; excused, 2).
+Hearing scheduled for public hearing in the House Committee on Appropriations on March 18, 2019.

-Using American or recycled steel in construction (HB 1570/SB 5456 – Requiring the use of American or recycled steel products on certain public works): Requires public works projects require that all steel products used or supplied must be produced in the US or produced in a country where more than 65% of that country’s total crude steel output is produced by means of electric arc furnaces that use postconsumer scrap steel material as the major feedstock.
-STATUS: Senate version – Scheduled for public hearing in the Senate Committee on State Government, Tribal Relations & Elections on February 20, 2019 and executive session on February 21, 2019.
-House version- First reading, referred to House Capital Budget Committee.
+Using American or recycled steel in construction (HB 1570/SSB 5456 – Requiring the use of American or recycled steel products on certain public works): Requires public works projects require that all steel products used or supplied must be produced in the US or produced in a country where more than 65% of that country’s total crude steel output is produced by means of electric arc furnaces that use postconsumer scrap steel material as the major feedstock.
+STATUS: House bill – First reading, referred to House Capital Budget Committee on January 24, 2019.
+Senate bill – Referred to Transportation Committee on February 22, 2019.

-Standardized list for recyclables (HB 1795 Ensuring the long-term economic and environmental sustainability of the state’s recycling system within the existing regulatory structure): Requires a limited list of items that can be put in the “blue bin” be listed in statute, with additional items to be added only with life cycle analysis.
+Standardized list for recyclables (HB 1795/ SB 5854 Ensuring the long-term economic and environmental sustainability of the state’s recycling system within the existing regulatory structure): Requires a limited list of items that can be put in the “blue bin” be listed in statute, with additional items to be added only with life cycle analysis.
 We strongly oppose this bill.
 Please email Heather to find out more.
-STATUS: Heard in the House Committee on Environment & Energy on February 7, 2019.
-Scheduled for public hearing in the Senate Committee on Environment, Energy & Technology on February 19, 2019.
+STATUS: Both bills did not make it out of policy committees.

 Environmental Priorities Coalition